• Making Seattle Affordable

 Reducing Homelessness: Sadly, the number of people experiencing homelessness in Seattle has remained too high — despite more spending by our local governments.
 Alex will use his extensive background in affordable housing and commitment to accountability to fund only data-driven best practices proven to prevent and reduce homelessness as we have seen in other cities.
 Alex will also work collaboratively and persistently to achieve the necessary coordination with King County on mental health, drug dependency, and other key programs so that we have a comprehensive plan and achieve real progress on this regional crisis.
 Getting results is necessary to provide compassion toward people experiencing homelessness and to support those on the front lines working to reduce homelessness.

 Increasing Safety: Everyone deserves to be safe and public safety should be a top priority of city government.
 Our police officers and fire fighters need resources and support from city leaders to keep pace with the challenges arising from our growing population.
 The City Council should work collaboratively with our Mayor to increase community policing to reduce property crime and to implement proven safety measures to reduce gun violence.
 The City Council should also use its oversight authority under the City Charter to gather data and hold the criminal justice system accountable, so that the most prolific offenders are not continually released back into communities without proper help and supervision.

-Improving Transportation: All people — including seniors and families with children — need to be mobile to work, shop, play, and thrive in our city.
+Improving Transportation / Addressing Climate Change: All people — including seniors and families with children — need to be mobile to work, shop, play, and thrive in our city.
 But our city’s traffic and roads are a mess.
 With meaningful input from residents, City Hall must focus its limited resources to ensure we have reliable roads, transit, and sidewalks to safely move the most people — while enabling freight to move efficiently throughout our region to benefit our economy.
 At the same time, City Hall can do more to leverage innovations and data to reduce carbon emissions to protect our environment.